ASSISTANT PROFESSOR OF EMERGENCY MANAGEMENT

 My research explores the physical, social, and policy dimensions of disasters.

-Focusing on Puerto Rico and other small islands, I engage with local stakeholders to identify specific risks, learn from the local experiences, and co-produce solutions that strengthen islands’ resilience.
+Focusing on Puerto Rico, the Caribbean, and small islands, I engage with local stakeholders to identify specific risks, learn from the local experiences, and co-produce solutions that strengthen islands’ resilience.

 Driven by a commitment to scientific innovation, communication, and teaching, I collaborate with engineers, physical and social scientists to support practitioners and inspire the next generation of leaders in emergency management.